-While opening a CC account, DP has arrived basis the stock, book debts and creditors statement based on closing position of the earlier month.
-The customer (Firm or the company availing working capital limits from the bank) can utilize these limits for a month i.e. till the time the new statement is prepared for the consequent month end position.
+While opening a CC account, DP has arrived basis the stock, book debts and creditors statement based on the closing position of the earlier month.
+The customer (Firm or the company availing working capital limits from the bank) can utilize these limits for a month i.e. till the time the new statement is prepared for the consequent month-end position.

 Example for Calculating Drawing Power

 |Sanctioned Working Capital Limit||70|